 What is Castor Oil?

 Castor oil is a nutrient-dense oil extracted from castor beans.
 It contains high amounts of ricinoleic acid, a type of omega-9 fatty acid believed to contribute to its anti-inflammatory and moisturising properties.
-Apart from its medicinal use, castor oil is frequently found in cosmetics, skincare products, and even pharmaceuticals due to its emollient and healing effects.

 How is Castor Oil Useful?